asdfff711/todo_markdown/Part 2 - Managing Data with Databases and Forms.md

         return '<Task %r - %r>' % self.name, self.description
 ```

 What we've done here is defined the model.
-(Explanation of what are models)
+A model is simply a representation of what our data would look like in the database.
+SQLAlchemy makes this really easy to do.

 After we've defined the models we are using in our database, its time to build the tables and add some starting data.